Nathan Smith Davis: Biography

 the Chicago Medical Society, and in 1855 served as its president.

 Soon after his arrival in Chicago, there was an epidemic of malaria, and he found on analyzing the drinking water that it was polluted by sewage.
 He straightway began agitation for a system of drainage, and to this end delivered a number of lectures resulting in sewerage reconstruction and foundation of Mercy Hospital.
 His editorial work began while he was residing in New York City, where he was editor of the Annalist.
 In 1855 became editor of the Chicago Medical Journal, and five years later the Chicago Medical Examiner, remaining with these journals for twenty years.
-It was chiefly through his efforts that the Journal of the American Medical Association was established in 1883, and he was its first editor, continuing in that position for six years.
+It was chiefly through his efforts that the Journal of the American Medical Association (JAMA) was established in 1883, and he was its first editor, continuing in that position for six years.
 He was a member of the International Medical Congress in 1876, and at that time read a notable paper on "American Medical Institutions."
 In 1887 he was secretary-general and later president of the Ninth International Medical Congress in Washington.
 While organizing this congress, he was stricken with cerebral hemorrhage, but recovered within three weeks.

 Davis was the founder of the American Medical Association (AMA), served as its president in 1864 and 1865 and as a trustee from 1882 to 1884.
-He was the founder and first editor of the Journal of the American Medical Association (JAMA).
+He was the founder and first editor of JAMA.
 He was one of the founders of Lind University, which was reorganized into the Chicago Medical College and in 1870 became the medical school of Northwestern University.
 He was also a founder of the Chicago Academy of Sciences, the Chicago Historical Society, the Illinois State Microscopical Society and Union College of Law, of which he was professor of medical jurisprudence.
 He was also an honorary member of the British Medical Association, and many other scientific societies in the US and abroad, a charter member of the American Medical Association, American Medical Temperance Association, Illinois State Medical Society, and the Chicago Medical Society.
 A Chicago Public School was later named after him.